MicrosoftDocs/nav-content/dynamics-nav-app/admin-profiles.md

 7. Choose the **OK** button. .

-The procedure for modifying an existing profile is the same, except you select an existing profile in the Profiles page instead of clicking **New**.
+The procedure for modifying an existing profile is the same, except you select an existing profile in the Profiles page instead of chooseing **New**.

 ##Copying a profile